UoB-COMSM0110/2024-group-8/README.md

 <img src="https://github.com/UoB-COMSM0110/2024-group-8/blob/08bd43413c982de981d6cae2d4c0377b22cc71ba/images/kanban_original.jpeg" width="600" />

-[ Figure X: Developing our KanBan board in the lab. ]<br><br>
+[ Figure 15: Developing our KanBan board in the lab. ]<br><br>

 As a structure, this worked well although the work-load was not always even distributed.
 It was found that once one person had started working on the code development, it was difficult to share this out without creating more complexities than were required.
 We found that these clearly delineated roles worked out best and allowed us each to take an element of the project as our own.<br><br>
 If repeating this project with the knowledge that we now have, it might be wise to establish right from the beginning these roles - rather than from a few weeks in.
 Now that we have the understanding of each others’ talents and abilities, processes could be better run concurrently. <br>

-The kanban board (Figure X) was useful.
+The kanban board (Figure 16) was useful.
 It was great for establishing the initial ideas and concepts of the game.
 However, our development process meant that new ideas were often thought up and developed in a single motion - meaning that on occasion, a proposal was made and coded without being added to the board.
 If it wasn’t possible to develop into a neat solution, this addition was discarded.
 Additional items on the kanban board could have been useful here, but for our development process this wasn’t the case.
 If undertaken again, with better understanding of the Processing/Java development process, greater optimisation could be achieved using the board to its full potential.

 <img src="https://github.com/UoB-COMSM0110/2024-group-8/blob/d762340a11e16ad27b0533fd30b93b436d8ccb9a/images/kanban_march.png" width="600" />

-[ Figure X: Our KanBan board in March, during the development process. ]<br><br>
+[ Figure 16: Our KanBan board in March, during the development process. ]<br><br>

 In our project development, we primarily utilized Processing as our coding platform, which provided robust tools for visual rendering and interaction design.
 However, we encountered challenges with Processing, particularly in the initial weeks of our project, as we familiarized ourselves with its syntax, libraries, and debugging processes.
 Nonetheless, as we gained proficiency, Processing became indispensable for implementing game mechanics and visual elements.
 For visual design, Adobe Photoshop served as our main tool, offering a versatile platform for creating characters, environments, and user interface elements with precision and detail.
 We sourced audio resources from royalty-free websites to enhance the immersive experience of the game, selecting sound effects.<br><br>Through an iterative development process, we continuously refined and optimised our code, visual assets, and audio elements based on feedback and testing results.
 Detailed documentation of coding practices, visual design guidelines, and audio specifications ensured consistency and facilitated knowledge sharing among team members.
 Initially, we decided on meetings a couple of times a week during the early stages of our project.
 As our project progressed, we continued to meet regularly as a team, even further into the later stages of development.
 However, we also found that we maintained high levels of productivity when working independently at times.
 This approach allowed us to accommodate everyone's unique schedules and preferences while ensuring progress on the project.
 Our team's adeptness at balancing collaborative meetings with individual work sessions relied heavily on our exceptional communication skills.<br><br>